Non-GAAP Financial Measures

-This material includes information about non-GAAP operating income, non-GAAP net income, non-GAAP earnings per share, non-GAAP gross margin and non-GAAP operating expenses (the “non-GAAP financial measures”), which are not measurements of financial performance prepared in accordance with U.S. generally accepted accounting principles.
-In the link contained in the following twitter post related to this earnings call and in the tables to the press release available at the Company’s website, Dell provides a reconciliation of each historical non-GAAP financial measure to the most directly comparable GAAP financial measure under the heading “Reconciliation of Non-GAAP Financial Measures.”
-Dell encourages investors to review the reconciliation in conjunction with Dell’s presentation of these non-GAAP financial measures.
+This online content includes information about non-GAAP gross margin, non-GAAP operating expenses, non-GAAP operating income, non-GAAP net income, and non-GAAP earnings per share (collectively, the "non-GAAP financial measures"), which are not measurements of financial performance prepared in accordance with U.S. generally accepted accounting principles.
+A detailed discussion of our reasons for including the non-GAAP financial measures and the limitations associated with those measures along with a reconciliation of each historical non-GAAP financial measure to the most directly comparable GAAP financial measure is presented in the press release furnished as an exhibit to Dell's Form 8-K filed on February 18, 2013 and available on our investor website.
+We encourage investors to review the historical reconciliation and the non-GAAP discussion in conjunction with our presentation of these non-GAAP financial measures.

 Special Note on Forward Looking Statements: